0dan0/qr/docs/control/eclipse/README.md

 ## Eclipse Time-lapse QR Code

-Set up an automatic action via QR Code, so can ready your camera well advance, and it will automatic turn on and record with your desired time and settings.<br>
+Set up an automatic action via QR Code, so you can ready your camera well in advance, and it will automatically turn on and record with your desired time and settings.<br>
 <br>
 Find 2024 eclipse times [**for your location**](https://nso.edu/for-public/eclipse-map-2024/)